aduros/pjs/README.md

 **pjs** is a tool for processing text, CSV, JSON, HTML, and XML.

 pjs lets you write small and powerful JavaScript programs, similar to awk/sed/grep.
-It works by generating a complete JS program from the provided script(s), and feeding it each line of standard input.
+It works by generating a complete JS program from the provided script, and feeding it each line of standard input.
+The generated program can be reviewed with `--explain`.
 See the EXAMPLES section below to see what pjs can do.

 The latest version of `pjs` can be installed by running: